isuttell/sine-waves/README.md

   // General speed of entire wave system
   speed: 8,

-  // How many degress should we rotate all of the waves
+  // How many degrees should we rotate all of the waves
   rotate: 0,

   // Ease function from left to right